zlahham/vim-miranda/README.md

 This is an experimental attempt at highlighting [Miranda](https://en.wikipedia.org/wiki/Miranda_(programming_language)) files while using vim.

-I hope this is helpful to other people.
+I hope this is helpful to other people and Pull Requests are Welcome!

 ## Installation Instructions